thirdcake/learn-grav-ja/src/pages/08.advanced/02.performance-and-caching/index.md

 If automatic re-caching of changed pages is not critical to you (or if your site is rather large), then setting this value to `none` will speed up a production environment even more.
 You will just need to manually [clear the cache](../../07.cli-console/02.grav-cli/#clear-cache) after changes are made.
 This is intended as a **Production-only** setting.

+> [!Warning]
-!!!!
-Deleting a page does not clear the cache as cache clears are based on folder-modified timestamps.
+> Deleting a page does not clear the cache as cache clears are based on folder-modified timestamps.

 <!-- -->